J-1 Exchange Visitor

 Student Intern category is for or students who have not completed a bachelor's level degree program and are currently enrolled in one in their home country.
 If your prospective scholar has not completed a bachelor's level degree program and is currently enrolled in one in their home country, you must request the Student Intern category.

-The following eligibilities must be met:- The scholar must be currently enrolled and in good academic standing at an accredited postsecondary academic institution outside the U.S.
+• The scholar must be currently enrolled and in good academic standing at an accredited postsecondary academic institution outside the U.S.

-- The scholar must be fulfilling educational objectives for their current degree program.
+• The scholar must be fulfilling educational objectives for their current degree program.

-- The scholar must plan to return to their home institution as an enrolled student after their J-1 program in the U.S.
+• The scholar must plan to return to their home institution as an enrolled student after their J-1 program in the U.S.

-- The internship program at UCSD must be at least 32 hours/week and cannot include more than 20% clerical work.
+• The internship program at UCSD must be at least 32 hours/week and cannot include more than 20% clerical work.

-IFSO Review of Information and Issuance of Documents
+Review of Information and Issuance of Documents

-IFSO Advisors will review all the information and documents submitted with this record.
+Scholar Advisors will review all the information and documents submitted with this record.
 If anything is missing from the department or the scholar, we will be in contact with the scholar and/or the departmental administrator.
-Within ten days of a complete submission request, IFSO will issue the Form DS-2019 and ship it according to the label provided by the department/scholar.
+Within 15 business days of a complete submission request, we will issue the Form DS-2019 and email it to the scholar and department contact.

 J-1 Maintain Status, Completion, Departure or Separation